-After returning to Seattle, Jodi worked at Ruth Dykeman Youth and Family Services, where she developed and implemented a mindfulness program for high school students.
+After returning to Seattle, I worked at Ruth Dykeman Youth and Family Services, where I developed and implemented a mindfulness program for high school students.

-In 2009 She had the opportunity to further develop body-centered and mindfulness approaches to therapy through her work at Neighborcare Health where she served at risk and homeless youth as part of an integrative team of practitioners.
+In 2009 I had the opportunity to further develop body-centered and mindfulness approaches to therapy through my work at Neighborcare Health where I served at risk and homeless youth as part of an integrative team of practitioners.

-In 2011 she transitioned to Harborview Medical Center where she worked on an inpatient psychiatric unit, serving patients with acute psychiatric illness.
+In 2011 I transitioned to Harborview Medical Center where I worked on an inpatient psychiatric unit, serving patients with acute psychiatric illness.

-In 2012 Jodi completed the 80 hour Level I training through the Sensorimotor Psychotherapy Institute.
-As part of the training Jodi deepened her understanding of body centered interventions in the treatment of trauma, attachment, and developmental issues.
+In 2012 I completed the 80 hour Level I training through the Sensorimotor Psychotherapy Institute.
+As part of the training I deepened my understanding of body centered interventions in the treatment of trauma, attachment, and developmental issues.

 I am continuing in my studies with SPI through their mentorship program.